shells-dw/streamdeck-totalmix/README.md

 Enter the IP of the TotalMix instance to control (127.0.0.1 is fine when it runs on the same PC as StreamDeck), the port you set in TotalMix (labelled as "port incoming" in TotalMix) and select the function you want to use.
 You have 12 Input, 12 Playback and 12 Output channels available (remember when I said you should set TotalMix to have 12 Faders per bank?
 That's partly why) for which you can each Mute or Solo.
 Select the checkbox "Mirror TotalMix" to update the button's icon when it comes into focus in StreamDeck (e.g. when you open a folder containing the button, load a profile or start StreamDeck when it's on the top screen).
-Note: due to the nature of how OSC works this is not a permanent monitoring, it's only initialized on load of a button, if you then switch the status in TotalMix or by other means, it will not be reflected on the deck.
+Note: due to the nature of how OSC works and I have implemented the solution this is not a permanent monitoring, it's only initialized on load of a button, if you then switch the status in TotalMix or by other means, it will not be reflected on the deck.

 #### OSC: Control Channel